 East Face: 2014

 While living in Bishop, CA one winter, I soloed a cool route up a big mountain that you can see from the town of Bishop.
-I worked at the hospital and everyday I would look up at these awesome mountains.
-So on my weekends I went into these mountains and climbed them.
+I worked at the hospital, and every day I would look up at these inspiring mountains.
+On my weekends I went into these mountains and climbed them.
 Then I got to look at them from work and think, “Yeah, I climbed that.”
-The route I climbed up the East Face was intimidating and the first of its kind for me, a serious route on a cool mountain, like your first romance.
+The route I climbed up the East Face was intimidating and the first of its kind for me, a challenging route on a beautiful mountain.
 It inspired me and set my soul on a flight that still hasn’t ended.
-It is short and you can read it in one sitting, probably about three hours for the average reader.
+It is short.
+You can read it in one sitting, probably about one hour for the average reader.

 River of Hope: 2017

-This is a work in progress, but should be finished in the coming months.
-It is about my 1,000 mile paddling trip down the Missouri and Mississippi Rivers in the winter, while raising awareness for autism.
+This book is a work in progress, and I anticipate finishing it before Christmas 2017.
+It is about my 1,000-mile paddling trip down the Missouri and Mississippi Rivers in the winter, while raising awareness for autism.